The non-backtracking random walk and its usage for vertex clustering: Non-backtracking graph and transition probability matrix

 where the blocks are of size $m\times m$.
 With it, $\V \x = {\breve \x}$ and, vice versa, $\V {\breve \x }= \x$.

-Relation to the line-graph of $G$ is also considered in~\cite{Bolla25}.
-The line-graphs of not isomorphic graphs can be the same, but in~\cite{Mulas}, it is proved that two simple graphs are isomorphic if and only if their corresponding non-backtracking graphs are isomorphic (their non-backtracking matrices are the same if we consider the bioriented edges in the same order).
-Therefore, the non-backtracking graph carries more information for the graph than its line-graph.

-Under non-backtracking graph $\cal G$ of $G$ we understand the directed graph on $2m$ vertices with adjacency relation corresponding to the definition of the non-backtracking matrix.
-The adjacency matrix of the non-backtracking graph is just $\B$.
-Historically, it is $\B^T$ that is called non-backtracking matrix, but its eigenvalues are the same as those of $\B$ (the complex eigenvalues occur in conjugate pairs).
+Under non-backtracking graph $\cal G$ of $G$ we understand the directed graph on $2m$ vertices, that are the oriented edges, with adjacency relation corresponding to the definition of the non-backtracking matrix.
+The non-symmetric adjacency matrix of the non-backtracking graph is just $\B$.
+Historically, it is $\B^T$ that is called non-backtracking matrix, but its eigenvalues are the same as those of $\B$.
 Further, $\B^T \V = \V \B$, and $\B^T = \V \B \V$.
 This phenomenon is called PT (parity-time) invariance is physics.
-This implies the following: if $\x$ is a right eigenvector of $\B$ with a real eigenvalue $\mu$, then $\breve \x$ is a right eigenvector of $\B^T$ with the same eigenvalue.
-(Note that an eigenvector belonging to a real eigenvalue of a real matrix can always have real coordinates.)
-Consequently, if $\x$ is a right eigenvector of $\B$, then $\breve \x$ is a left eigenvector of it (and vice versa), with the same real eigenvalue.
-Another easy implication is that $(\B \V )^T =\V \B^T =\V \V \B \V =\B \V$, so $\B \V$ and $\V \B$ are symmetric matrices that also follows by Proposition 1 of~\cite{Bolla25}.
-In Section~\ref{tran}, we describe the spectral decomposition of these symmetric matrices, which implies the singular value decomposition (SVD) of $\B$.
+Also, $(\B \V )^T =\V \B^T =\V \V \B \V =\B \V$, so $\B \V$ and $\V \B$ are symmetric matrices that also follows by Proposition 1 of~\cite{Bolla25}.
+In the sequel, the spectral decomposition of these symmetric matrices is described, which implies the singular value decomposition (SVD) of $\B$.
 However, the eigenvalues of $\B$ are quite different.